onosproject/sdran-docs/release_notes/sdran_1.1.md

 # Create the ONOS operator
 helm install -n kube-system onos-operator onos/onos-operator --wait

-# Run the sdran chart
+# Run the sdran umbrella chart for the 1.1.1 release
+# for master, leave out the --version
-helm install sd-ran sdran/sd-ran
+helm install sd-ran sdran/sd-ran --version 1.1.4

 # Remove sdran and its dependencies
 helm uninstall sd-ran